 French Broad River: The world’s third oldest river is central to our western North Carolina's economy, tourism, agriculture, and way of life.
 In addition to the French Broad River Basin, they target surrounding high grassy meadows, forested coves, and farmland.

-SAHC Community Farm: Just 12 miles from downtown Asheville in the community of Alexander is a 103-acre farm property donated in 2010.
-It now serves as a demonstration model where productive agriculture and environmental health go hand-in-hand.
+SAHC Community Farm: Just 12 miles from downtown Asheville in the community of Alexander is a 135-acre farm property that serves as a demonstration model where productive agriculture and environmental health go hand-in-hand.
 An interpretive 1.5-mile Discovery Trail (available to the public during guided hikes and scheduled tours) meanders across the property.
 Stops include discussion of various conservation and farming projects on site, including SAHC’s stream restoration area, Shortleaf pine reforestation project, Farmer Incubator Program, and Farmer Education Workshops.
 Visit during special events only.
 The Community Farm is available for weddings and events with outdoor spaces with mountain views, farmhouse and indoor event space.
 Wedding packages are available for small elopements to all-day events for up to 180 guests.

 Waterrock Knob: The Blue Ridge Parkway is in the process of expanding the Waterrock Knob area, incorporating into the public park thousands of acres collaboratively protected by the Southern Appalachian Highlands Conservancy, The Nature Conservancy, and the Conservation Trust for North Carolina.
 Perched in the Balsam Mountains between Waynesville and Maggie Valley, the area offers majestic views and high elevation spruce-fir forest habitat.

 Snowball Mountain Trail: Nestled in the Craggy Mountains, this 90-acre tract adjoins the publicly accessible Snowball Mountain Trail and Camp Sequoyah Trail.
 SAHC’s purchase of Snowball Mountain protects wildlife corridors, habitat for native species, and diverse plant communities adjacent to the Pisgah National Forest.
 Access to the Snowball Mountain Trail is near Craggy Gardens Picnic Area on the Blue Ridge Parkway.

 Rough Creek Watershed: Find more than 10 miles of trails, open to the public for hiking and mountain biking year-round.
 The 870-acre property is owned by the Town of Canton and protected by a conservation easement held by the Clean Water Management Trust Fund and co-managed with SAHC.
 It encompasses exceptional clean water resources and unique ecosystems.
 Trails are open to public but tricky to follow.